How should you account for cash overdrafts (also called negative cash balances) on a balance sheet and in a cash flow statement?

 Some companies have multiple bank accounts with multiple banking institutions.
 In such cases, the net balance of one bank might be positive and the net balance of the second bank might be negative.
 Then the company would reflect the positive balance as cash and the negative cash balance (of the second bank) as an overdraft.

-Some companies do not include cash overdrafts in the definition of cash; instead, they include the overdraft in accounts payable.
+Some companies do not include overdrafts in the definition of cash; instead, they include it in accounts payable.
 Consequently, the company treats the overdraft as an operating activity (change in accounts payable).
-So, the company includes the overdraft as a change in a liability in the operating section of the cash flow statement.
-(Some accountants treat overdrafts as a financing activity, but overdrafts clear quickly.
+So, the company includes the negative cash as a change in a liability in the operating section of the cash flow statement.
+(Some accountants treat overdrafts as a financing activity, but they clear quickly.
 Therefore, an operating activity classification is more appropriate.)

-Alternatively, include the overdraft in the definition of cash (rather than in accounts payable).
+Alternatively, include the negative cash in the definition of cash (rather than in accounts payable).
 In doing so, you combine the cash overdraft with other cash (that with positive balances) in the cash flow statement.
-The beginning and ending cash–in the cash flow statement–should include cash overdrafts.
+The beginning and ending cash–in the cash flow statement–should include the negative cash amounts.

 If the balance sheet contains a positive cash balance in assets and a cash overdraft in liabilities, provide a reconciliation at the bottom of the cash flow statement (or in a disclosure).
-In the reconciliation, show the composition of cash (cash overdraft)–one line titled Cash, one line titled Cash Overdraft, and a total line titled Total Cash (Cash Overdraft).
+In the reconciliation, show the composition of the balance–one line titled Cash, one line titled Cash Overdraft, and a total line titled Total Cash (Cash Overdraft).

 If checks are created but not released by year-end, reverse the payment.
 Merely printing checks does not relieve payables.
 Payables are relieved when payment is made (checks are printed and mailed, or electronic payments are processed).